A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Variational Bayesian inference for quantum estimation

-A second popular computational approach is the use of \textit{Markov Chain Monte Carlo} \cite{gelfand_SamplingBasedApproachesCalculating_1990, brooks_HandbookMarkovChain_2011, jones_MarkovChainMonte_2022}(MCMC) to approximate the posterior as the steady-state distribution of a Markov process~\cite{wallaceLearningDynamicsMarkovian2024, poteshman_HighthroughputSpinbathCharacterization_2025}.
+A second popular computational approach is the use of \textit{Markov Chain Monte Carlo} \cite{gelfand_SamplingBasedApproachesCalculating_1990, brooks_HandbookMarkovChain_2011, jones_MarkovChainMonte_2022}(MCMC) to approximate the posterior as the steady-state distribution of a Markov process~\cite{wallace_LearningDynamicsMarkovian_2025, poteshman_HighthroughputSpinbathCharacterization_2025}.
 MCMC techniques present a favorable cost scaling in the number of studied parameters, and allow the extension of quantum estimation to high-dimensional problems.
-Their main limitation is that the Markov chain only faithfully represents the posterior distribution when it has properly thermalized, which usually takes a significant time.
-The running time cannot be shortened by training multiple chains in parallel, so that even today's GPUs have limited impact on improving the speed of this technique, which is sequential in nature.
+Their main limitation is that the Markov chain only faithfully represents the posterior distribution when it has properly thermalized, which {can} take a significant time (burn-in).
+The {burn-in} time cannot be shortened by training multiple chains in parallel, so that even today's GPUs have limited impact on improving the speed of this technique, which is sequential in nature.

+{A third popular option is \textit{nested sampling} (NS) \cite{skilling_NestedSampling_2004, skilling_NestedSamplingGeneral_2006, ashton_NestedSamplingPhysical_2022} which transforms the multi-dimensional posterior integration problem into a one-dimensional evidence calculation by iteratively sampling from prior-constrained shrinking likelihood contours.
+This method excels at efficiently exploring multi-modal posteriors and computing Bayesian model evidence, and can offer a more favorable scaling for high-dimensional problems compared to plain MCMC.
+In a similar fashion to MCMC, nested sampling implementations might struggle with real-time updates due to sequential sampling needs.}

-The third computational approach is \textit{approximate Bayesian inference}, in particular variational Bayesian inference (VBI) \cite{peterson_MeanFieldTheory_1987, hinton_KeepingNeuralNetworks_1993, neal_ViewEmAlgorithm_1998, saul_MeanFieldTheory_1996, jaakkola_VariationalApproachBayesian_1997, blei_VariationalInferenceReview_2017}.
+The fourth computational approach is \textit{approximate Bayesian inference}, in particular variational Bayesian inference (VBI) \cite{peterson_MeanFieldTheory_1987, hinton_KeepingNeuralNetworks_1993, neal_ViewEmAlgorithm_1998, saul_MeanFieldTheory_1996, jaakkola_VariationalApproachBayesian_1997, blei_VariationalInferenceReview_2017}.
 This algorithm prescribes the use of a trainable \textit{ansatz}, often based on tailored neural networks (NN), to represent the posterior distribution.
-Although the update of the NN weights in the training process remain a sequential process, using large batches of training data at each step can be a very effective way of exploiting the parallelization offered by current GPU hardware.
-The fast estimation of an approximation of the actual posterior distribution makes real-time adaptive experiments possible.
+Although the update of the NN weights in the training process remains sequential, using large mini-batches {of sampled parameters and training data} at each step can be a very effective way of exploiting the parallelization offered by current GPU hardware.
+The fast estimation of an approximation {to} the actual posterior distribution makes real-time adaptive experiments possible.